pandazy/capybara/README.md

 This is a TypeScript library providing simple database mechanism supporting the features below:

 - functional-rogramming-style basic CRUD operations
-- searches that optimized by an index map in each table
+- searches optimized by simple database index

 ## How to use it >>
 ### Create a data table